paulo-fernando-silva/vscOctaveDebugger/readme.md

 * Debug session will not terminate automatically if we step beyond the last instruction.
 In that case the user needs to press stop.
 Only continue will terminate automatically.
 * When you hover over a function, that function will be evaluated.
 That can cause side-effects.
 I left this one because I like to be able to evaluate expressions that do not cause side effects.
 Might add an option for this in the future.
 To fix it I need to find out how to distinguish functions in expressions.
 * Even though vsc now automatically takes care of splitting fields chunks of 100 children, unfolding a matrix can still take a few milliseconds maybe up to a second.
 Have to change this to parse the matrix directly instead of asking child by child.

+## History :)

+I started this project back in December 2017 or January 2018, not quite sure anymore, when I was going through the exercises from the [Andrew Ng's machine learning class](http://openclassroom.stanford.edu/MainFolder/CoursePage.php?course=MachineLearning).
+I was really into vscode, but unfortunately there was no debugger at the time.
+Since I have a long commute to work, I decided to use that time to develop this interface.
+It kind of was an on and off development, but I would say that about 80% of it was done on the train while commuting to work.
+I really would like to thank Andrew and all the openclassroom and other similar projects (e.g. OpenCourseWare), and of course the people behind vscode.
+The best editor of its genre out there.

+## High-Level Description of Inner Workings

+A debug session follows these steps
+ * Debug session begin or step
+ * Request stack frames comes in
+ * Request scopes for selected frame comes in (usually 0, the top frame, but can go up to n where n is the current stack frames depth).
+ * Request variables for current open scopes comes in (scope reference is only fetched if > 0) If scope is different than 0, then we need to do a dbup or dbdown before fetching the variables.
+ * Request child variables as needed (child variable ref > 0)

+More information about vscode Debug Adapters can be found [here](https://code.visualstudio.com/docs/extensionAPI/api-debugging), and information on publishing extensions can be found [here](https://code.visualstudio.com/docs/extensions/publish-extension#_publishers-and-personal-access-tokens).